In 2017, we decided to finally jump on the LED grow light band wagon.

 We are consistently able to bang out strong, compact plants with these.
 We see overall more plant resilience in hardening off practices and great growth.

 Energy wise, they are every bit of electrically efficient as one could hope.
 Our old T5 lights pulled 432 watts at the wall.
 These cover more space at less than half that draw, or about 200 watts each.
+Our entire 4×4 grow tent is now sub-500 watts (with cooling) from the wall!

 Our DIY ingenuity appears to have held up over the long term.
 No major issues.
 We did eventually see that both the potentiometers “burned out” on our kits.
 Fortunately, the light operates at full power without the potentiometer installed.